ros-industrial/easy_manipulation_deployment/docs/sphinx/source/workcell_builder_example_camera.rst

     	<origin xyz="0 0 0" rpy="1.57079506 0 1.57079506"/>
     </joint>

-This addes a new frame :code:`camera_frame` that will be the frame in which the object is detected, and the frame that will be transformed to the world frame during the grasp execution phase of the pipeline.
+This adds a new frame :code:`camera_frame` that will be the frame in which the object is detected, and the frame that will be transformed to the world frame during the grasp execution phase of the pipeline.

 Now that we have the main scene set up, we can move on to the grasp planner: :ref:`grasp_planner_example`